moj-analytical-services/splink/docs/topic_guides/data_preparation/feature_engineering.md

 Note: [Soundex](../comparisons/phonetic.md#soundex) and [Metaphone](../comparisons/phonetic.md#metaphone) are also supported in [phonetics](https://pypi.org/project/phonetics/)

 Now that the dmetaphone columns have been added, they can be used within comparisons.
-For example, using the [name_comparison](../../comparison_template_library.md#splink.comparison_template_library.NameComparisonBase) function from the [comparison template library](../comparisons/customising_comparisons.ipynb#name-comparisons).
+For example, using the [name_comparison](../../comparison_template_library.md#splink.comparison_template_library.NameComparisonBase) function from the [comparison library](../comparisons/customising_comparisons.ipynb#name-comparisons).

 ```python